knupel/ROMANESCO-Processing/README.md

 ##LICENCE
-ROMANESCO is a Free Software under the licence CeCILL, very similar to the GNU GPL licence.
+ROMANESCO is under the licence CeCILL.
-Free for the artist and free using, but for the company or business use, contact-me.
+Romanesco is free for the non-commercial use in other case contact-me.
-This project start in 2011, November.
+2011-2014.